Seklfreak/wovie/README.md

 ## TODO
 - [ ] Lists (Like "Best Sci-Fi-Movies")
-    - In the private details site: shareinput and copy button like in the profile settings
-	- Rename lists
 	- Public lists are followable
         - added to list events
 - [ ] Advanced search (Actor, Length, …)